Arkansas vs. High Point odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 The No. 4 seed Arkansas Razorbacks (27-8) will face the No. 12 seed High Point Panthers (31-4) in the second round of the NCAA Tournament on Saturday night.
 Arkansas won the SEC Tournament last week, and it added to its momentum with a 97-78 win over No. 13 seed Hawaii on Thursday.
 High Point won the Big South regular season and tournament titles before knocking off No. 5 seed Wisconsin in the first round on Thursday.
 The Panthers have won 15 consecutive games, overcoming an eight-point deficit against the Badgers.

 Tipoff from the Moda Center in Portland is set for 9:45 p.m.
 ET.
-Arkansas is an 11.5-point favorite in the latest Arkansas vs. High Point odds, while the over/under for total points scored is 169.5.
+Arkansas is a 12.5-point favorite in the latest Arkansas vs. High Point odds, while the over/under for total points scored is 170.5.
 Before making any High Point vs. Arkansas picks, check out the Arkansas vs. High Point predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 NCAA Tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.